Henryk Sienkiewicz

-Henryk Adam Aleksander Pius Sienkiewicz (/ʃɛnˈkjeɪvɪtʃ, -jɛv-/ shen-KYAY-vitch-,_--KYEV-itch, [ˈxɛnrɨk ˈadam alɛkˈsandɛr ˈpjus ɕɛnˈkʲɛvit͡ʂ]; 5 May 1846 – 15 November 1916), also known by the pseudonym Litwos ([ˈlitfɔs]), was a Polish writer, novelist, journalist and Nobel Prize laureate.
-He is best remembered for his historical novels, such as the Trilogy series and especially for his internationally known best-seller Quo Vadis (1896).
+Henryk Adam Aleksander Pius Sienkiewicz (/ʃɛnˈkjeɪvɪtʃ, -jɛv-/ shen-KYAY-vitch-,_--KYEV-itch, [ˈxɛnrɨk ˈadam alɛkˈsandɛr ˈpjus ɕɛnˈkʲɛvit͡ʂ]; 5 May 1846 – 15 November 1916), also known by the pseudonym Litwos ([ˈlitfɔs]), was a Polish epic writer.
+He is remembered for his historical novels, such as the Trilogy series and especially for his internationally known best-seller Quo Vadis (1895–1896).

-Born into an impoverished Polish noble family in Russian-ruled Congress Poland, in the late 1860s he began publishing journalistic and literary pieces.
+Born into an impoverished Polish noble family in the Kingdom of Poland, at the time part of the Russian Empire, he began publishing journalistic and literary pieces in the late 1860s.
 In the late 1870s he traveled to the United States, sending back travel essays that won him popularity with Polish readers.
 In the 1880s he began serializing novels that further increased his popularity.
-He soon became one of the most popular Polish writers of the turn of the 19th and 20th centuries, and numerous translations gained him international renown, culminating in his receipt of the 1905 Nobel Prize in Literature for his "outstanding merits as an epic writer."
+He soon became one of the most popular Polish writers of the turn of the 19th and 20th centuries, and numerous translations gained him international renown, culminating in his receipt of the 1905 Nobel Prize in Literature for his "outstanding merits as an epic writer".

 Many of his novels remain in print.
-In Poland he is best known for his "Trilogy" of historical novels – With Fire and Sword, The Deluge, and Sir Michael – set in the 17th-century Polish–Lithuanian Commonwealth; internationally he is best known for Quo Vadis, set in Nero's Rome.
+In Poland he is known for his "Trilogy" of historical novels—With Fire and Sword, The Deluge, and Sir Michael—set in the 17th-century Polish–Lithuanian Commonwealth; internationally he is known for Quo Vadis, set in Nero's Rome.
 The Trilogy and Quo Vadis have been filmed, the latter several times, with Hollywood's 1951 version receiving the most international recognition.

 Life

 Early life

-Sienkiewicz was born on 5 May 1846 in Wola Okrzejska, now a village in the central part of the eastern Polish region of Lubelskie, then part of the Russian Empire.
-His family were impoverished Polish nobles, on his father's side deriving from Tatars who had settled in the Grand Duchy of Lithuania.
-His parents were Józef Sienkiewicz (1813–96) of the Oszyk coat of arms and Stefania Cieciszowska (1820–73).
+Sienkiewicz came into the world on 5 May 1846 in Wola Okrzejska, Lublin Governorate, now a village in the central part of the eastern Polish region of Lubelskie in the Kingdom of Poland, then part of the Russian Empire.
+His family were impoverished Polish nobles, on his father's side deriving from Lipka Tatars who had settled in the Grand Duchy of Lithuania.
+His parents were Józef Sienkiewicz of the Oszyk coat of arms and Stefania Cieciszowska.
 His mother descended from an old and affluent Podlachian family.
-He had five siblings: an older brother, Kazimierz (who died during January Uprising of 1863-1864), and four sisters: Aniela, Helena, Zofia and Maria.
+He had five siblings: an older brother, Kazimierz (who died during January Uprising of 1863–1864), and four sisters: Aniela, Helena, Zofia and Maria.
 His family were entitled to use the Polish Oszyk coat of arms.
 Wola Okrzejska belonged to the writer's maternal grandmother, Felicjana Cieciszowska.
-His family moved several times, and young Henryk spent his childhood on family estates in Grabowce Górne, Wężyczyn and Burzec.
+His family moved several times, and young Henryk spent his childhood on family estates in Grabowce Górne, Wężyczyn, and Burzec.
 In September 1858 he began his education in Warsaw, where the family would finally settle in 1861, having bought a tenement house (kamienica) in eastern Warsaw's Praga district.
 He received relatively poor school-grades except in the humanities, notably Polish language and history.